 “Aging makes all of these factors more plausible, but in general, anyone can experience this with or without the aforementioned deficits,” Folden says.

-Another reason both men and women get leg cramps during sex is that muscles naturally contract during sexual arousal.
+Another reason people get leg cramps during sex is that muscles naturally contract during sexual arousal.
 In many ways, a charley horse is a sign that sex is going well.